gazebosim/gz-transport/docs/development/development.rst

   This class is the main interface with the users.
-The ``Node`` class contains all the functions that allow users to advertise, subscribe and publish messages, as well as advertise and request services.
+The ``Node`` class contains all the functions that allow users to advertise, subscribe and publish topics, as well as advertise and request services.
 This is the only class that a user should directly use.

 2. NodeShared (shown as ``Shared`` in the diagram for space purposes).

   A single instance of a ``NodeShared`` class is shared between all the ``Node`` objects running inside the same process.
-The ``NodeShared`` instance contains all the ZMQ sockets used for sending and receiving data for message and service communication.
+The ``NodeShared`` instance contains all the ZMQ sockets used for sending and receiving data for topic and service communication.
 The goal of this class is to share resources between a group of nodes.